 In what order should I read your novels?

-You can read them in any order, but chronologically, they go
+You can read them in any order, but chronologically, the Cypress Hollow novels are:

 1. How to Knit a Love Song (Eliza's Gift in Australia)

 (Short Story: Honeymooning)

 2. How to Knit a Heart Back Home (Lucy's Kiss in Australia)

 3. Wishes & Stitches (Naomi's Wish in Australia)

 My memoir, A Life in Stitches, can be read anytime!

 Pack Up the Moon, a mainstream novel, stands alone.